AssetFetch/spec/spec.md

 **It should be noted that the AssetFetch does not handle the actual payment itself, users still need to perform any required account- and payment setup with the provider through external means, like the provider's website.**

 ### 3.1.7.
-Downloading and Handling
+Downloading
-After choosing a suitable implementation and unlocking all of it's datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
+After choosing a suitable implementation and unlocking all of its datablocks (if required), the client can download the files for every component of the implementation into a newly created dedicated directory on the local workstation on which the client is running.
-The choice about where this directory should be created is made between the client and user through configuration and is not part of the specification.
+The client MAY use the ids of the asset and the implementation to create the following directory structure:

+> `<base directory>/<asset id>/<implementation id>/`

-Inside this directory the client SHOULD arrange the files as described by the provider in the implementation metadata to ensure that relative links between files remain intact.
+Inside this directory the client SHOULD arrange the files as described by the provider in the `local_path` field in the implementation metadata to ensure that relative links between files remain intact.

 At this point the client can - either by itself or through calls to its host application - handle the files that it obtained.

+### 3.1.8.
+Handling

+The AssetFetch data does not encode a fixed, imperative series of steps for handling an asset.
+Instead, it describes properties of and relationships between components which the client uses to generate an appropriate series of steps for handling the file inside its environment.
-In the context of a 3D suite this "handling" usually involves importing the data into the current scene or a software-specific repository of local assets.
+This usually entails multiple steps, such as importing resources into the currently opened project or scene or importing resources into a central repository, like a software-specific local asset library.

-This processing is aided by the metadata in the datablocks of every component sent by the provider which describes relevant attributes, recommended vendor- or format-specific configurations or relationships between components.
+The processing is aided by the metadata in the datablocks of every component sent by the provider which describes relevant attributes, recommended vendor- or format-specific configurations or relationships between components.

-At this point the interaction is complete and the user can start a new query for assets.

 ## 3.2.
 Sequence Diagram
 The following diagrams illustrate the general flow of information between the user, the client software and the provider as well as the most important actions taken by each party.